Doooddle/FED-Assignment-2/README.md

             - User-friendly interface: Presents information in a clear and readable format, with a dedicated button to play pronunciation audio.
         - Lottie Implementation
             - Before page loads, a lottie animation plays for 3 seconds.
+        - Instructions are added to the page ensuring that users will understand how to play it.

     - ### Number Guessing Game (Javascript & Lottie)
         - This feature utlizes Javascript and Lottie.